Bob Nicholson (ice hockey): National hockey vice-president

 Nicholson was named vice-president of technical operations by the Canadian Amateur Hockey Association as of July 1, 1989, when the organization looked to improve domestic programs, and became more involved in the growth of international hockey.
 He was appointed vice-president of programs for the CAHA in 1990, then senior vice-president in 1992.
+Nicholson reached a broadcast agreement with The Sports Network (TSN) executive Paul Graham in 1992, for annual coverage of Team Canada at the IIHF World Junior Championship.

-He continued in the same role after the merger of the CAHA with Hockey Canada in 1994.
+Nicholson continued in the same role after the merger of the CAHA with Hockey Canada in 1994.
 During that time he was responsible for overseeing the new Canada women's national ice hockey team program, the existing Canada men's national junior ice hockey team, coaching and refereeing certification, developmental programs, marketing, licensing and special events.
 Nicholson helped negotiate with the National Hockey League to allow its players to participate in the Winter Olympic games, beginning with the 1998 Winter Olympics, which also marked the first time women's hockey was played in the Olympics.